-Like many South African women and queer people, you may find yourself in a conundrum about which political party to give your “X” to on May 8.
-Here is Health-e’s quick cheat sheet to help you make a pro-women, pro-queer choice — developed in partnership with the #Yvote4U campaign.
+Many South African women and queer people may find themselves in a conundrum about which political party to give your “X” to on May 8.
+Here’s a quick cheat sheet to help you make a pro-women, pro-queer choice.

 “Women will still be in that corner waiting another five years to vote again because we’re being used as tools,” said Esther Meletse of the feminist collective Shayisfuba, which is campaigning for a feminist socio-economic and political agenda in South Africa.
 “I’m asking myself how many new cars will I see after the elections are over because people are going to buy their fancy cars after being elected into office, but the unemployment and inequality will still rise.”

 If you find yourself as disheartened as Meletse, here are some crib notes you can take to the voting booth.

 Although the South African Law Commission states that sex work “should not be recognised as a reasonable means to secure a person’s living in South Africa” and “should not be considered to be work or decent work”, activists and health experts have been advocating for the decriminalising of sex work for decades now.